What is indecent Assault?

 As you can see from the above article, the law in relation to indecent assault is not straight forward.
 The legislative landscape has changed over time.

-If you have been charged with indecent assault consult an experienced criminal lawyer.
 Don’t delay as thorough preparation is essential in ensuring a successful outcome to any criminal matter.
-Call Dribbin & Brown Criminal Lawyers today to make an appointment at one of our 7 offices located around Victoria.
+Call us today to make an appointment at one of our many offices located around Victoria.

 For more information on the legislative changes in relation to Indecent Assault in Victoria follow the links to the relevant legislation that existed at the time.